GedRap/xs-vm/README.md

 I will keep it simple (so probably no operation modes, interrupt handling, etc) because I built it for educational purposes.
 Yet, it's powerful enough to do things like recursion (see the [Fibonacci example](https://github.com/GedRap/xs-vm/blob/master/demos/fibonacci.s) ).
 Why Python?
 Development speed, as opposed to performance, is the key priority for this project so Python fits in perfectly.

+It is distributed under MIT license (see license.txt for the details).

 ## Installing and running